rejectedbanana/Wes-Andersonize/README.md

 Make your matlab plots look they came directly from The Life Aquatic with Steve Zissou.
 Inspired by and translated from the Wes Anderson Palettes R package (https://github.com/karthik/wesanderson)

 ### zissoumyplot.m function
-Changes all fonts in current figure to Futura and changes the colormap to zissou.mThe Futura Font must be installed on your computer for zissoumyplot to work properly.
+Changes all fonts in current figure to Futura and changes the colormap to zissou.m.
+The Futura Font must be installed on your computer for zissoumyplot to work properly.

 ### zissou.m colormap
 Colormap directly translated from https://github.com/karthik/wesanderson#the-life-aquatic